SenseNet/sensenet/docs/odata-rest-api.md

 ## Overview of sensenet ECM REST API

 The Open Data Protocol (OData) is a Web protocol for querying and updating data that provides a way to unlock your data and free it from silos that exist in applications today.
 OData is being used to expose and access information from a variety of sources including, but not limited to, relational databases, file systems, content management systems and traditional Web sites.
-Beginning from version 6.2 sensenet ECM Content Repository is an OData producer.
+From version 6.2 sensenet ECM Content Repository is an OData producer.
 Your applications can consume our OData service to create web apps on PCs and mobile devices (e.g. with KendoUI), mobile apps (OData is supported on all major smartphone platforms) or any other type of content based applications.
 We support CRUD operations on the repository, properties, binary streams, paging options and custom queries.
 You can expect an even wider coverage of the OData specification in future releases.
 For more information about OData check the OData website.In this article we explain how we implemented OData V3 and how you can access the sensenet ECM OData producer from OData clients.

 > Please note that the structure and philosophy of the sensenet ECM [Content Repository](content-repository.md) prevents publishing an automatically discoverable OData metadata service, which means generic OData client tools will likely not work with sensenet ECM.